What Is A Low FODMAP Diet and How Does It Help IBS?

-How A Low FODMAP Diet Works
+How Does a Low FODMAP Diet Work?

-A low FODMAP diet is a type of elimination diet, and is not a permanently restricted diet.
+A low FODMAP diet is a type of elimination diet and is not a permanently restricted diet.
 You will start off with avoiding foods that contain FODMAPs.
-This means that at the start, your diet may change a lot, if you have previously been eating high FODMAP foods.
+This means that at the start, your diet may change a lot if you have previously been eating high FODMAP foods.
 In time, those foods get slowly reintroduced.

 The time for avoiding FODMAPs varies for different people, but the time should be long enough for it to be apparent whether the low FODMAP is helping with your IBS symptoms.
-It can be as short as 1-2 weeks when you start to notice improvement in symptoms; for others, it may take a few weeks longer.
+It can be as short as 1-2 weeks when you start to notice an improvement in symptoms; for others, it may take a few weeks longer.

 Once you start feeling better, it’s time to start the “food challenge” where you slowly start adding high FODMAP foods back to your diet.
 This will help identify which foods are your trigger foods.
 Since this whole process can be slightly overwhelming, it is highly encouraged to work with a dietician to help guide you step by step and tailor your diet based on your needs.